n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 such features are optional.

 The `abvm` feature positions above-base marks for attachment to base characters.
-In Kannada, this includes "Reph" in addition to the diacritical marks and Vedic signs.
+In Kannada, this includes above-base dependent vowels (matras), diacritical marks, and Vedic signs.

 The `blwm` feature positions below-base marks for attachment to base characters.
-In Kannada, this includes below-base dependent vowels (matras) as well as the below-base consonant forms "Raphala" and "Baphala".
+In Kannada, this includes below-base dependent vowels (matras) as well as below-base diacritical marks.

 ## The `<knda>` shaping model ##